ThomasKrenn/awesome-computer-graphics-resources/README.md

 * [conic-draw](https://github.com/jvanaken1/conic-draw) - Pitteways algorithm for drawing conic curves, Jerry R. Van Aken
 * [Ellipse Projection](https://static.laszlokorte.de/quad/) - A unit circle inscribed in the unit square projects to an ellipse inscribed in the quadrilateral.

-## Béziers
+## BÃ©ziers
-*Rational Béziers, Cubic Bézier curves, Rational cubic Béziers*
+*Rational BÃ©zier, Cubic BÃ©zier curves, Rational cubic BÃ©zier*

-* [Pomax Bezier](https://pomax.github.io/bezierinfo/) - A free, online book for when you really need to know how to do Bézier things.
+* [Pomax Bezier](https://pomax.github.io/bezierinfo/) - A free, online book for when you really need to know how to do BÃ©zier things.

 ## Antialiasing